Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

 Down Indices Trend

-If the price on a trading chart is falling and moving dowward then the AD indicator should also be falling and moving dowward.
-This displays that the price move is being supported by volumes & the move downwards has momentum behind it.
+If the price on a trading chart is going down, then the AD tool should also be going down.
+This shows that the price drop is supported by the amount of trading and that the drop has power behind it.

 Technical Analysis and How to Generate Trading Signals